taskcluster/taskgraph/README.rst

 programmatic alteration are what allow it to support CI systems of any scale.
 Taskgraph is the library that powers the 30,000+ tasks making up `Firefox's CI`_.

-For more information and usage instructions, `see the docs`_.

 .. _Taskcluster CI: https://taskcluster.net/
 .. _comprehensive API: https://docs.taskcluster.net/docs/reference/platform/queue/api